FIFA Women's World Ranking

-The FIFA Women's World Ranking is a ranking system for women's national teams in association football (commonly known as football or soccer) published by the international governing body FIFA.
+The FIFA Women's World Ranking (also stylized as the FIFA/Coca-Cola Women's World Ranking for sponsorship purposes) is a ranking system for women's national teams in association football (commonly known as football or soccer) published by the international governing body FIFA.
 As of August 2025, the Spain national team is ranked number one.

 The rankings were introduced in 2003, with the first rankings published on 16 July of that year.
 FIFA attempts to assess the strength of internationally active women's national teams at any given time based on their past game results with the most successful teams being ranked highest.
 As of July 2025, the ranking has 196 national teams.
 The ranking has more than informative value, as it is often used to seed member associations into different pots in international tournaments.